HyperspaceMadness/Mega_Bezel/README.md

   * **Experimental**
     * **Use at your own risk!**
-    * These presets are work in progress and may disappear, be moved, renamed, or change behavior at any future release
+    * These presets are work in progress and are likely to be moved, renamed, dissappear or change behavior at any future release

 ----
 **Pre CRT Shader Chain**